Cheap hot tub, anyone? The LAST FEW inflatable hot tubs and spas available to buy online from £320

 • Buy Canadian Spa Co Swift Current at Argos for £1250

-Wayfair has hot tubs but the cheapest one they have left costs £3,700 – although they do have cheap above ground swimming pools left.
+Wayfair has hot tubs but the cheapest one they have left costs £3,700 – although they do have cheap garden swimming pools left.
 They had loads two weeks ago, I've never seen anything like it.

 Amazon or B&Q?
 Forget about it, unless you live near a B&Q store that has re-opened – and only then if that branch has stock.

-Note: Update: well, that price cut obviously worked as these have both now sold out.